 This grammar pattern can be used to indicate your emotional reaction to what you have just realised.

-This expression is used to indicate that the speaker is impressed or rather surprised by a fact he/she learned anew from a past personal experience.
+This expression is used to indicate that the speaker is surprised by a new fact he/she learned from a past personal experience.

 Often it expresses surprise typically at unexpected or counter-expected events or states.